-The last days of Kobe Bryant—it was like watching the scenes in Space Jam after the Monstars steal the talents of the NBA players.
-For Kobe it was Father Time, it’s who we blame for snatching away the speed, talent, and tenacity of someone who once appeared more than just a mere mortal on the court.
+The last days of Kobe Bryant were like watching the Monstars steal the talents of the NBA players in Space Jam.
+For Kobe, it was Father Time; it’s who we blame for snatching away the speed, talent, and tenacity of someone who once appeared more than just a mere mortal on the court.
 Watching his current hardship is to witness the years of wear and tear finally catch up.
-For athletes, ultimately no amount of willpower or desire can stop the body's inevitable decay.
+For athletes, ultimately, no amount of willpower or desire can stop the body's inevitable decay.

 The limitations ballplayers face that lead to jerseys hanging from the rafters aren’t issues that rappers confront.
 The two aren’t comparable.
 Maybe that’s why retirement is vastly different in music—in rap, the word "retirement" is shouted more than announced.
-Throughout the years there have been countless rappers who promise to withdraw from the industry, making proclamations that last only a few months, if not a few minutes, retirement always appearing to be more of a fleeting feeling than a sincere promise.
+Throughout the years, there have been countless rappers who promise to withdraw from the industry.
+These proclamations usually last a few months, if not a few minutes.
+Retirement always appears to be more of a fleeting feeling than a sincere promise.

-I believe Yasiin Bey’s recent pledge to withdraw from the music industry though, he will be making an exit through a door that his peers have only touched the handle of.
-Bey seems poised to become that very rare thing, a retired rapper who actually retires, because he isn’t attached to the fame or the fortune, that his actions from the last few years prove how little he craves attention.
-He’s not retiring from making music but removing himself completely from operating within the music industry.
+I believe Yasiin Bey’s recent pledge to withdraw from the music industry though; he will be exiting a door that his peers have only touched the handle of.
+Bey seems poised to become that rare thing, a retired rapper who retires because he isn’t attached to the fame or the fortune, that his actions from the last few years prove how little he craves attention.
+He’s not retiring from making music but eradicating himself from operating within the music industry.
 We may never hear another song from him after this last album, but that doesn’t mean he will cease making them.
-Retirement is the act of separating yourself from your business, it’s fading into the blackness without any desire to step back into the light.
+Retirement is the act of separating yourself from your business; it’s fading into the blackness without any desire to step back into the light.

-Right before the release of his now acclaimed debut album, Kid Cudi took to his personal blog to quit being a solo artist, writing that the drama in his life due to fame had become too much to bear.
+Right before the release of his now acclaimed debut album, Kid Cudi took to his blog to quit being a solo artist.
+The drama in his life had become too much to bear, he wrote.
 “Ima drop out of this shit before niggaz try and crucify me,” he wrote in the rather personal post.
 We all know that he didn’t, but imagine if the only Cudi album was the first Man On The Moon?
 I think he loves the spotlight a bit too much to go where it’s dim.

 There’s another kind of retirement in rap, one that’s more common, one where the artist decides to cease running in the race without dropping out entirely.
-Music isn’t their major source of income, they can live fairly comfortably selling records or having to go on tour.
+Music isn’t their primary source of income; they can live reasonably comfortably selling records or having to go on tour.
 Artists that exist in the background and are content with operating without being at the absolute center.
 They may go long stretches without releasing music, they’re still active, but only in spurts.

-Dr. Dre spent more than a decade without a new album, but his secrecy puts him in the class of artist with Ludacris, Q-Tip, Lauryn Hill, Ice-T, Ice Cube and of course, Andre 3000, artists who haven't officially turned in their keys to the office but can go months or years without stepping foot in the building.
+Dr. Dre spent more than a decade without a new album, but his secrecy puts him in a class of artist with Ludacris, Q-Tip, Lauryn Hill, Ice-T, Ice Cube and, of course, Andre 3000.
+These artists haven't officially turned in their keys to the office but can go months or years without stepping foot in the building.
 This is where Mos Def was, in that limbo between returning to the game and playing on the outskirts.
-Retirement is going even further out, where you can’t be seen or heard and you’re absolutely okay with living in your own silence.
+Retirement is going even further out, where you can’t be seen or heard, and you’re okay with living in your silence.

-The only true retirement for an artist is the brief moment of peace in-between ideas.
+The only actual retirement for an artist is the brief moment of peace in-between ideas.

 By Yoh, aka A Kid Named Yoh. aka @Yoh31